 Offerings given at Area meetings during the year are donated to a local resource, often that of the speaker at the meeting.
 Branches also support projects as they are able.

-Canadian Church Calendars can be ordered in June each year.
-Contact ACW Place for details
+Canadian Church Calendars can be ordered in the summer each year.
+Contact ACW Place for details.

-We support the Primate’s World Relief and Development Fund, Camp Artaban, Mission to Seafarers, Covenant House (for young people aged 16-24 who have nowhere else to turn), St James Community Service Society, Union Gospel Mission, Canadian Guide Dogs for the Blind, Pacific Assistance Dogs, Vancouver School of Theology, Quest Outreach Society (hot meals in the downtown area), and many others.
+We support the Primate’s World Relief and Development Fund, Camp Artaban, Mission to Seafarers, Covenant House (for young people aged 16-24 who have nowhere else to turn), Pacific Assistance Dogs, St. Jude's Anglican Home, West Side Mobile Care Unit, Urban Native Youth-Elder Mentor Programme and many others.

 We are always interested to learn of ways we can reach out to help - feel free to contact ACW Place with your suggestions.